dotsdl/broaderthings.org/content/posts/design-docs/alchemiscale-strategist/index.md

     - users should deal with these `error`ed `Task`s in order to clear the `Transformation` for handling by the `Strategy`

 2. The `Strategist` must feature an LRU cache of substantial max size for `ProtocolDAGResult`s, reducing the need to pull them from the object store each time it performs a `Strategy` iteration.
+    - instead of `ProtocolDAGResult`s, this cache could retain `ProtocolResult`s along with the count of `ProtocolDAGResult` used to create them; cache invalidation would compare this count with the count present in the state store; this approach could substantially reduce cache size while still offering sufficient performance

+3. When a `Strategy` is in **full** `mode`, it should prioritize canceling unclaimed `Task`s when possible to avoid wasting compute.

-3. We later want to include a mechanism for making `Strategy`s perform extensions from existing `Task`s on a `Transformation`.
+4. We may later want to include a mechanism for making `Strategy`s perform extensions from existing `Task`s on a `Transformation`.
 One idea is to include an `extends_preference` keyword argument to `AlchemiscaleClient.set_network_strategy()` with the following behavior:
     - if `0`, perform no extensions at all
     - if `1`, always perform extension when possible
     - if between `0` and `1`, extend or not extend in proportion to this value (e.g. `0.7` would mean around 70% of `Task`s created would extend from another `Task`)